StudiYash/DweshaMukt/README.md

 ## 5. Project Frontend 🌐

-The frontend for the DweshaMukt project is built as a **Streamlit** application, allowing users to interact seamlessly with our hate speech detection models across various input formats.
+The frontend for this project is built as a **Streamlit** application, allowing users to interact seamlessly with our hate speech detection models across various input formats.
 This interface makes it easy to submit and analyze **text, audio, video, images, GIFs, and YouTube comments**.

 ### Key Features
 - **Multi-format Detection**: Supports text, audio, video, images, GIFs, and YouTube comments.